Ibrahima Diallo: Southampton boss Ralph Hasenhuttl says deal is 'done' for midfielder

 Diallo will not have any visa issues and will not have to self-quarantine for 14 days providing he tests negative after a Covid-19 test as he is coming from an elite sports environment.

-Saints boss Hasenhuttl told Sky Sports News last week he was looking to sign two or three more players with the club still on the hunt for more in the weekend leading up to Deadline Day.
+Saints boss Hasenhuttl told Sky Sports News last week he was looking to sign two or three more players with the club still on the hunt for more in the weekend leading up to Deadline Day - and he reiterated this after his side's 2-0 victory over West Brom, stating that it could be an "interesting 24 hours" ahead.

 Trending